Grand Avenue by Mike Thompson for April 17, 2012

 9. Missing large

-hstreger Premium Member about 12 years ago
+hstreger Premium Member over 12 years ago

 I still have slide rules.
 I even have a small one that I carry in a flight bag when I’m taking flight lessons.
 I have a couple of the 12" log log decitrig duplex rules which I’m saving for my grandchildren.
 I figure they ought to know how things were done in the stone age.